JakuJ/minecraft-clone/README.md

 * Chunk geometry loaded on a separate thread
 * Transparent and semi-transparent blocks (leaves, water)
 * Seeded terrain generation based on simplex noise
-* Two renderers - one based on quads and glDrawElementArrays, and one based on block instancing
+* Two renderers - one based on glDrawElementArrays, and one based on instancing

 ## Screenshots